-Johnathan Harker, a solicitor (i.e., lawyer), traveled to the Carpathian Mountains in Transylvania to meet with Count Dracula, a wealthy, landowning gentleman of very old lineage.
-Dracula was interested in moving to England, and needed representation for the sake of purchasing land and gaining ownership (apparently wanting to move about the world legitimately, not through a quest to just kill every human and own the land as the last man standing -- so, see, he's growing as a person).
+Jonathan Harker, a solicitor (i.e., lawyer), traveled to the Carpathian Mountains in Transylvania to meet with Count Dracula, a wealthy, landowning gentleman of very old lineage.
+Dracula was interested in moving to England and needed representation for the sake of purchasing land and gaining ownership (apparently wanting to move about the world legitimately, not through a quest to just kill every human and own the land as the last man standing -- so, see, he's growing as a person).
 Harker was to aid the Count, finalizing the paperwork and smoothing over matters.

 In 1994, Konami decided to link the Castlevania series to Bram Stoker's original book, Dracula.
 The series already had a solid connection to the various cinematic works spawned by Dracula and its ilk, and since Dracula was the lead antagonist of the series, a more solidly set up literary connection actually made a certain amount of sense.